antoinevinial/react-boilerplate/README.md

 ![Flux architecture](https://facebook.github.io/flux/img/flux-simple-f8-diagram-with-client-action-1300w.png)

-It's basically organise in 3 different steps : actions, dispatcher and stores :
+It's basically organise in 3 different steps : actions, dispatcher and store :
 1. When you're inside a view, you will call an action to get specific content (eg : `PageActions.getPage()` to fetch page content).
 The action will create a method with params you pass and provide it to the dispatcher.
 2. The dispatcher will send this to the store
 3. The store will launch the request to the API with the params and once it's done, will emit a custom event with the API response.
-To get back this data, you usually add `eventListeners` inside your view to update your state.
+To get back this data, you usually add `eventListener` inside your view to update your state.

 ## Getting article from API and show it inside our view

 If you build a classic website, it's usually a good practice to create a **view** for each URL.
 Inside this **view**, you will fetch the API to get the page content (it could be a list, a full page or anything you want to show).
 So let's create an [ArticleView.js](./src/views/Article/ArticleView.js) file to try this.
 I added a specific `<Route>` inside [App.js](./src/Apps.js) to match the url [http://localhost:3000/article](http://localhost:3000/article).
+Here is our file :

 ```javascript
 // Import modules.